 CFD contracts: the most important thing

-CFD (Contract for Difference, CFD) is an over-the-counter financial derivative that allows you to profit from price changes in the asset underlying the CFD (What you need to know about CFD trading).
+1CFD-contracts (Contract for Difference, CFD) - is an OTC financial derivative, with which you can profit from price changes in the asset, which is the basis for the CFD (What you need to know about CFD trading).

 - 1. CFD: general information

 - 2. How to work with CFD contracts?

 - 4. Conclusions

 CFD: general information

 A CFD is an agreement between two parties, a buyer and a seller.
 But the key feature of CFDs is that the owner of the asset does not own the entire asset - shares or futures, etc. - but still receives a profit (or loss).
 That is, if a CFD is a stock derivative, it is possible to profit from the dynamics of the stock price without formalizing the ownership of the stock.
 The same applies to other traded assets.
 When the parties close the deal or when the contract expires, if the asset price and, consequently, the contract price went up, the seller pays the difference between the opening value and the present value.
 If the price of the asset and the contract fell, then the buyer pays the difference.
 The most common CFD contracts are for such assets:

 - Indices (most often S&P500, Nikkei 225);

 - ETFs in the form of stocks on the NYSE, NASDAQ;